-Our tour of formal gardens around Lisbon and Sintra – which has its own microclimate – offers contrasting landscapes, styles and vegetation.
+Our tour of formal gardens around Lisbon and Sintra, which has its own microclimate, offers contrasting landscapes, styles and vegetation.
 Historically, the arrival of the Moors brought remarkable garden architecture and species to Portugal, with properties enclosed by high walls and the introduction of colourful tiles, pools and citrus trees.
 In Lisbon the major development of gardens came later, in the eighteenth century, although the city suffered significant damage in the great earthquake of 1755.
 The gardens around Sintra were laid out in the following century, when natural landscape design was fashionable.
-We end our tour with visits in the Douro Valley in the north, surrounded by rolling hills covered with rows of vines.
+Our tour culminates in the Douro Valley with its rolling hills covered with rows of vines.

-For the first few days we stay just outside Sintra in the delightful Hotel Palácio de Seteais, surrounded by its beautiful gardens.
-We then travel north to stay on a wine farm overlooking the Douro Valley, the centre of port wine production, where we discover gardens and history of this important region.
+For the first few days we stay just outside Sintra in the delightful Hotel Palácio de Seteais, surrounded by superb gardens.
+We then travel north to stay on a beautiful wine farm overlooking the Douro Valley, the centre of port wine production, where we discover gardens and history of this important region.

-Gerald Luckhurst, a notable garden designer who has worked in Portugal and Madeira for many years, will accompany us to a number of gardens he knows well.
+Gerald Luckhurst, a notable garden designer who has worked in Portugal and Madeira for many years, will accompany us on visits to a number of gardens he knows well.

 The climate in September will be warm and mellow.
 Lightweight clothing is recommended, with a waterproof jacket in case of a shower, and good shoes.
 Smart casual for the evening.